 Did you know?

-First ever Bitcoin payment occurred on 22 May 2010 and was a transaction to buy … a pizza.
-Two Papa John’s pizzas were bought in Jacksonville for 10.000 BTC, which is now worth over … 110 million USD !
+The first ever Bitcoin payment occurred on 22 May 2010 and was a transaction to buy … a pizza.
+Two Papa John’s pizzas were bought in Jacksonville for BTC 10.000, which is now worth over … 110 million USD !

 2. Poland moving forward with AML amendments

-On 18 January 2018 Polish Government formally presented with the Parliament a draft bill aimed at supplementing current AML regulations with crypto-implications.
+On 18 January 2018, the Polish government formally presented a draft bill aimed at supplementing the current AML regulations with crypto-implications.
 The proposal implements changes to the legal framework adopted at the EU level by the AMLD IV Directive.

-- Introducing of a definition of a “virtual currency” – open and broad scope definition, covering any “digital representation of value” which is tradable and is not any kind of representations of value already regulated by the State (fiat, electronic money, checks etc.);
+- Introduction of a definition of a “virtual currency” – open-ended and broad definition, covering any “digital representation of value” which is tradable and is not any kind of representation of value already regulated by the state (fiat, electronic money, cheques etc.);

 - Scope of obligations – identification of users and real beneficiaries (if applicable), monitoring, analysis and registration of transactions;